jacksenteh/KPMG_Virtual_Internship/docs/index.md

 With the two dashboard above we can summarize the customer on each cluster contain the following demographics and behavior:

 **Cluster 4:**
-* Female customer whose net worth been classified as Affluent customer.
+* Female customer
 * Age around 40 y/o.
 * Work in Financial Service or Manufacturing.
 * Prefer medium size WeareA2B and Solex product.
 * Prefer standard or touring bike.

 **Cluster 0:**
-* Female customer whose net worth been classified as Mass customer.
+* Female customer
 * Age around 41 y/o.
 * Work in Manufacturing.
 * Prefer medium size WeareA2B and Solex product.